7 times when you must see an eye doctor ASAP

 3. Noticeable vision changes

-Sudden or noticeable change in the quality of your vision must be addressed quickly.
-Vision changes often indicate a retinal or corneal defect that can cause permanent vision loss if left untreated.
+Sudden or noticeable change in the quality of your vision should be addressed quickly.
+Vision changes may indicate a retinal or corneal defect that could cause vision loss if left untreated.

-Changes in vision can be a symptom of stroke, nerve damage or other neurological issues.
+Changes in vision could be a symptom of stroke, nerve damage or other neurological issues.
+It is advised to call 911 and seek immediate medical attention at an emergency facility.

 Pain in the temples, headache, pain after chewing, hip pain and fever combined with blurred vision may indicate temporal arteritis, a serious condition where the temporal arteries supplying blood to the head and brain become inflamed or damaged.